MetOffice/cmip6-dreq-interface/djq/doc/Command-line.md

 standard output .
 * `-r` *DQROOT* sets the root, as for `djq`.
 * `-t` *DQTAG* sets the tag.
+* `-u` loads from the trunk rather than from a tag.
 * `-v` makes it more verbose.
 * `-d` prints internal debugging output.
 * `-b` does not suppress backtraces.